YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * The database filename must include the absolute or relative path.

-* The -FILE qualifier is incompatible with the -REGION qualifier.
+* The FILE qualifier is incompatible with the REGION qualifier.

 ~~~~~~~~~~~~~~~~~~~~
 -REGION region-list